-Non-commercial tree cutting (visible from Connecticut River).
+58.4.1 Non-commercial tree cutting (visible from Connecticut River).
 The Commission does not require a permit to cut trees that are not visible from the Connecticut River.
 For trees visible from the Connecticut River, the Commission designates the Tree Warden to issue permits for the cutting of trees, and no commercial tree cutting occurs in the absence of the issuance of a permit.
-In the event of the unavailability of the Tree Warden, the Enforcement Officer acts as the authority for the issuance of this permit.
-Either agent of the Commission grants a permit upon approval of a Non-Commercial Tree Cutting Plan.
+In the event of the unavailability of the Tree Warden, the Enforcement Officer acts as the authority for the issuance of a hon-Commercial Tree Cutting Plan.